b2io/handbook/day-to-day.md

 We have also invested in highly-adjustable, ergonomic Steelcase Gesture chairs for everyone (including remote coworkers).

-### Beverages

-We take coffee pretty seriously (some of us more than others).
-Coffee beans and other accoutrement are supplied by the company.
-Feel free to drink any coffee that has been made, and to make more whenever your caffeine-deprived heart desires.

-Aside from coffee, we like to stock water, fizzy water, soda, and beer at the office.
-Currently, we don't reimburse non-coffee treats for remote employees, but we'd like to discuss this further as more of the team has shifted to working remotely.

 ## Remote Work

 We want you to work wherever you are most comfortable and productive.
 We strive to make the office that comfortable and productive place, but depending on your personality, location, or responsibilities working elsewhere may make sense on some days or every day.
 Feel free to work from home, a coffee shop, co-working space, or wherever you feel is best suited for your work.